This post may contain affiliate links.

 Soak Liver in Lemon Juice Or Milk

-Chris Masterjohn has some great tips for how to cook liver, and one of his key tips is to soak the liver in something acidic such as lemon juice.
-Pat the liver dry with clean paper towels before cooking it.
+Chris Masterjohn has some great methods for cooking liver.
+One of his key tips is to soak the liver in something acidic such as lemon juice.
+After it’s done soaking, pat the liver dry with clean paper towels and cook it however you’d like.

 Don’t Overcook It

-My opinion is that if you freeze the liver for a few days before cooking it, there will be a far lower risk of bacterial contamination, and it will be okay to cook the liver to a medium-rare doneness.
-(Some folks even recommend cooking liver rare, but I’d caution avoiding this for children, pregnant women, the elderly, or anyone with a compromised immune system.)
+My opinion is that if you freeze the liver for a few days before cooking it, there will be a far lower risk of bacterial contamination, and it will be okay to cook the liver to medium-rare doneness.

 Use A Recipe